This PDF is the current document as it appeared on Public Inspection on 06/23/2014 at 08:45 am.

 For the Commission, by the Division of Investment Management, under delegated authority.

-1. Every existing entity that currently intends to rely on the requested order is named as an applicant.
-Any existing or future entity that relies on the order in the future will do so only in accordance with the terms and condition in the application.Back to Citation
+2. All entities that currently intend to rely on the requested order are named as applicants.
+Any other entity that relies on the order in the future will comply with the terms and condition of the application.Back to Citation